 2) Maybe he regrets your decision to break up

 Sometimes we say things in the heat of the moment, and our ‘bae’ gets upset and hurt.

 You’ve heard that saying that we often take things out on the ones we love most.

-Sometimes you say things you deeply regret and now you kind of want to stay friends so that you can get the chance to fully apologize; maybe even make up again.
+Sometimes you say things you deeply regret, and now you want to stay friends so you can get the chance to fully apologize; maybe even make up again.

 If you do want to make up again or hope to make up again, you need to figure out what went wrong in the first place.

 Because then, if it’s not resolved, you might still have the same problems as you go forward.

 3) Maybe he wants you to “fill in” until he finds the real deal

 Heaps of people just cannot bear to be on their own.

 They are scared to make a clean break and be alone.